 Aveeno’s Clear Complexion cleanser contains 2% salicylic acid and crystalline wax micro-beads.
 The combination improves your skin’s texture while it fights acne.
 Plus, the soy complex moisturizes to prevent your skin from drying out too much.

-Pimples, zits, acne…Whatever you call it, it’s annoying.
+It’s obvious… this issue is annoying.
 Not only are those bumps unsightly, but they also hurt, too.
-So how can you fight acne and win?
+So how can you fight this and win?

 Let’s be realistic.
 You’ve done your best to resist popping zits and touching your face.
 You remove your makeup before bed and change your pillowcase once a week.
 Maybe you’ve even changed your diet to drink more water and eat healthier.
 But you’re still breaking out.
 What gives?

 The culprit could be your face wash.
-The reason why we recommend salicylic acid cleansers is because they exfoliate more gently than a scrub.
+The reason why we recommend salicylic acid cleansers is because they exfoliate more gently than other products.
 It takes time, but they unclog pores and shrink them.
-Plus, salicylic acid reduces inflammation and prevents acne.
+Plus, salicylic acid reduces inflammation and prevents breakouts.
 If you’ve never tried a salicylic acid face wash, the time is now.

 If you’re concerned that a 2% solution will be too harsh, try one with 0.5% and use it once a day.
 You can always work your way up to something stronger once your skin adjusts.

 But there is a time for exfoliating with something stronger.
 You may find that using an exfoliating face mask or scrub once a week helps maintain healthy skin.
-Just don’t overdo it because damaging your skin will open it up to infection and more acne.
+Just don’t overdo it because damaging your skin will open it up to infection.

 The method matters